bastman/kotlin-jmh-playground/README.md

 # kotlin-jmh-playground

-status: broken. no clue how to make it work :)
+status: messy, but seem to work - finally.

+the trick is:

+code to be benchmarked must be in src/jmh/kotlin !

 see:
 - https://medium.com/@imanushin/jmh-how-to-md-9b5df8959874